 Do they work?

 Dr. Stefanie Williams, a dermatologist & medical director of European Dermatology London, says that some collagen drinks actually live up to their claims of getting better-looking skin.

 BioCell Collagen, an American product that promotes younger-looking skin and active joints, makes their collagen peptide complex from chicken feet cartilage.

-I have not tried this product yet but based on Amazon.com review by users, 67% gave it a 5-star rating and 5% gave a 1-star rating.
+I have not tried this product yet but based on Amazon.com reviews by users, 67% gave it a 5-star rating and 5% gave it a 1-star rating.
 This is from 392 reviewers.

 Update: Jan 2018: I recently bought this product mainly for my knee joint problem and after one month of usage, I can feel some improvements and my face is also less dry.
 Will see how it goes.